MicrosoftDocs/WSL/WSL/install-win10.md

 - Download and install a Linux Distro
 - (After reboot, if required) Finish installing the Distro

- By default, the installed distro will be Ubuntu, but this can be changed using `wsl --install -d {Distro}`.
+ By default, the installed distro will be Ubuntu, but this can be changed using `wsl --install -d <Distro>`.
 To see a list of available Linux distributions, enter `wsl --list --online`).
-Additional Distros may also be added after the initial install using the `wsl --install -d {Distro}` command.
+Additional Distros may also be added after the initial install using the `wsl --install -d <Distro>` command.

 ## Installation Steps of WSL 2 without using --install